Safe-DS/API-Editor/docs/README.md

 The `api-editor` is a tool to improve the API of a Python library in a semi-automated manner.
 Several improvements are suggested automatically and the user can add further improvements manually in a user-friendly GUI.
 These improvements are implemented automatically by the tool as [_wrappers_][adapter-pattern] that provide the desired API while internally using the existing Python library.

 The automation described above relies on structured information about the existing Python library.
-This information can be computed automatically by the [package-parser][package-parser].
+This information can be computed automatically by the [library-analyzer][library-analyzer].

 You can find the full documentation [here](https://api-editor.readthedocs.io/en/latest/).